AbdullahTaher93/CCMYproject/README.md

 # Provision

-The application deployed in Azure in a virtual machine with Ubuntu Server 18.04 All the information about this milestone[This Document](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/Hito3.md)
+The application has been deployed in Google Cloud platform in a virtual machine with Ubuntu Server 18.04 All the information about this milestone[This Document](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/Hito3.md)

-I have checked the supply of [javiercabrera184](https://github.com/javiercabrera184) in the following [This Document](https://github.com/javiercabrera184/ProyectoCC/blob/master/docs/Hito3.md)

 MV: 40.89.158.72